mindyng/analytics-readings/README.md

 # Welcome!

-First. let's be on the same page.
+First, let's be on the same page.
 What is an Analytics Engineer?
 [Analytics Engineer Definition](https://www.locallyoptimistic.com/post/analytics-engineer/).

 [Video Definition with In-depth Explanation](https://www.youtube.com/watch?v=5s-KYV9zsWM&t=483s) (for the audio learners 😉 )